harshalg888/vaxin/README.md

-Check COWIN vaccine slots automatically get sound notifications for free!
+Check COWIN vaccine slots automatically and get sound notifications for free!
 # Just visit to www.secretsofuniverse.world
 The website is 100 % secure and ad-free :)